Frank Sinatra Jr.: Career

-The USA's National Archives now houses a 15-minute song and monologue composed by Sinatra in 1976, Over the Land.
+The United States National Archives now houses a 15-minute song and monologue composed by Sinatra in 1976, "Over the Land".
 It evokes the memory of the U.S. flag and the nation's experiences with the flag since the War of 1812.

 Starting in 1988, at his father's request, Sinatra placed his career on hold in order to act as his father's musical director and conductor.
 Poet/vocalist Rod McKuen said:

 In 1989, Sinatra sang "Wedding Vows in Vegas" on the Was (Not Was) album, What Up, Dog?, and performed the song live with the band on Late Night with David Letterman on March 23, 1989.

 During the 1997–1998 television season, Sinatra was offered the role of Vic Fontaine on Star Trek: Deep Space Nine.
 Despite being a fan of the show and finding the role interesting, he turned it down, declaring that he only wanted to play an alien.
 James Darren accepted the part, after refusing three times because he found the idea of a vocalist playing a vocalist to be too "on the nose", but changed his mind when he read the script.

-Sinatra guest-starred on an episode of Son of the Beach, in the episode "You Only Come Once" (2002), playing the villain Stink Finger, and he sang his own theme song for the character.
-He had a guest spot playing himself on an episode of The Sopranos, "The Happy Wanderer" (2000), in a role either mocking or acknowledging all the stories about his father's involvement with the mob – he lets Paulie Walnuts refer to him as the "Chairboy of the Board".
+Sinatra guest-starred in an episode of Son of the Beach, in the episode "You Only Come Once" (2002), playing the villain Stink Finger, and he sang his own theme song for the character.
+He had a guest spot playing himself in an episode of The Sopranos, "The Happy Wanderer" (2000), in a role either mocking or acknowledging all the stories about his father's involvement with the mob – he lets Paulie Walnuts refer to him as the "Chairboy of the Board".